PhilT/todo/README.md

 I could have gone with Rails API for this one but that would have meant using a second server such as node to run the frontend code.
 Using Rails to serve the initial page seemed simpler for this task.

+Ajax errors are just bubbled up to and displayed on the page for now.
+Similar to Rails in development mode.

 # Problems